eminencegrs/azure-cookbook-notes/Chapter_02.md

 Provision a new Azure Firewall resource and use a route table to forward all the egress subnet traffic to the Azure Firewall.

 ### Discussion

+In this recipe, we used Azure Firewall to inspect egress traffic from an Azure VNet subnet.
+By default, all traffic is blocked unless there is a matching firewall rule for it.
+See the Azure Firewall rule processing logic documentation for details.
+As you saw, there are three sets of Azure Firewall classic rules:

+**DNAT rules**

+For inbound traffic into your subnets.
+DNAT rules will be processed first.

+**Network rules**

+For outgoing traffic from your subnets.
+You can allow or block traffic based on IP address and port number.
+Network rules are processed after DNAT rules.

+**Application rules**

+Finally, if you need to allow outgoing traffic for HTTP, HTTPS, or MSSQL protocols, use these rules.
+Application rules are processed last.